Curriculum: MS Pharm Sci: Drug Development

 Credit: 2

-This course follows Drug Development Project I and is the second course of a two part series.
-The overall objective is for the students to continue to undertake a comprehensive study and/or participate in case studies that blend all the key concepts of didactic coursework in the program and demonstrate acquired competency in the application of the multi-disciplinary contemporary issues impacting development of new drugs, biologicals and devices, post-marketing surveillance/pharmacovigilance, health outcomes and optimizing drug therapy.
-At the end of the study, the student may be required to prepare a manuscript and present a seminar as an "oral defense" that will be open to all students and faculty.
+This course follows Drug Development Project I. The overall objective of the effort in the two-course sequence is for the students to undertake a hypothesis driven research project or a comprehensive evaluation of a contemporary issue in the development of drugs/biologicals/devices.
+A committee comprising of three faculty members guides the student in the undertaking.
+The project findings should demonstrate competency in multidisciplinary didactic coursework and scientific, regulatory and business aspects of new drug/drug product or device development.
+At the end of the study, the student will be required to prepare a manuscript and also present a seminar as an "oral defense" that will be open to all students and faculty on campus.

 2